 Producing Behaviorally Sound Dogs

 All puppies should be checked by a veterinarian within 72 hours after getting home (Sunday not included in the 72 hours).
 If there is any medical problem with the dog not specified in the contract, you may return it for a full refund or a different puppy if one is available, within 24 hours with a letter from the veterinarian describing the condition.
-I will take back a dog we have sold at any time in its life and require that we be given first right of refusal if you must dispose of your dog for any reason at any age.
-I know that sometimes circumstances require the re-homing of your dog and if you ever need to place one of our dogs, we require that we are notified, as there is often a list of families looking for adult dogs as well.
+I will take back a dog I have sold at any time in its life and require that I be given first right of refusal if you must dispose of your dog for any reason at any age.
+I know that sometimes circumstances require the re-homing of your dog and if you ever need to place one of our dogs, I require that I am notified, as there is often a list of families looking for adult dogs as well.

-house dogs and we also require that all of our puppy-buyers allow their dogs
+my dogs are house dogs and I require that all of my puppy-buyers allow their dogs

 to sleep in the home, crate train puppies,